 After providing LPHA 30 calendar days advance notice, OHA may withhold monthly disbursements of financial assistance if any of LPHA’s reports required to be submitted to OHA under this Exhibit E, Section 6 “Reporting Requirements” or that otherwise are not submitted in a timely manner or are incomplete or inaccurate.
 OHA may withhold the disbursements under this subsection until the reports have been submitted or corrected to OHA’s satisfaction.

 OHA may disburse to LPHA financial assistance for a Program Element in advance of LPHA’s expenditure of funds on delivery of the services within that Program Element, subject to OHA recovery at Agreement Settlement of any excess disbursement.
 The mere disbursement of financial assistance to LPHA in accordance with the disbursement procedures described above does not vest in LPHA any right to retain those funds.
 Disbursements are considered an advance of funds to LPHA which LPHA may retain only to the extent the funds are expended in accordance with the terms and conditions of this Agreement.

+Agreement Settlement will be used to reconcile any discrepancies in the final Expenditure Report and actual OHA disbursements of funds awarded under a particular line of Exhibit C, “Financial Assistance Award.”
+For purposes of this section, amounts due to LPHA are determined by the actual amount of reported on the final Expenditure Report under that line of the Financial Assistance Award, as properly reported in accordance with the “Reporting Requirements” sections of the Agreement or as required in an applicable Program Element, and subject to the terms and limitations in this Agreement.

+After OHA reconciles the final Expenditure Report, OHA will send an Agreement Settlement Letter to the LPHA to adjust funds when applicable

 Conditions Precedent to Disbursement.
 OHA’s obligation to disburse financial assistance to LPHA under this Agreement is subject to satisfaction, with respect to each disbursement, of each of the following conditions precedent: